 69-credit Associate of Applied Science Degree

-- Prepare for jobs such as drafter, architect, draftsman, architectural designer, project manager or CAD (Computer-Aided Design) technician.
+- Prepare for jobs such as drafter, CAD technician, architectural designer, project manager, architect or architectural illustrator/modeler.

-- Cooperative education experiences provide technical, hands-on learning in real-world settings.
+- Internship experiences provide technical, hands-on learning in real-world settings.

 - Participation in the Architectural Club provides further exposure to the architectural drafting/construction technology field and helps students develop leadership skills.

-- Earn the opportunity to compete in statewide and national SkillsUSA architectural drafting competition.
+- Participate in statewide and national SkillsUSA architectural drafting competition.
 SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.